stellyes/spotify-distrokid-link/README.md

-# Quickly link your songs to your instagram profile
+# Quickly link your songs to your instagram profile!

+Distrokid offers a service via [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSe9C_btqqUr9zQoQEwH525_z2ZAQazP5wU4ysTCyNo0KXmu9g/viewform) that allows for artists to request that their music on Facebook/Instagram is linked with their Instagram.
+If you're like me and have a good number of songs to link, this process can take upwards of 7 to 10 minutes, and who has time for that?

 ## Requirements:
 - Python 3.9